IBM-Cloud/docs-services/services/Actifio-GO/index.md

 3. Provide network information
 4. Provide IBM COS credentials

-The installer will provision the environment and place the user into the VMware onboarding wizard.
-Simply choose the virtual machines you would like to protect and off you go.
+The installer will provision the environment and place the user into the Actifio GO onboarding wizard.
+Simply choose the workloads you would like to protect and off you go.

 Actifio GO will periodically report usage information to IBM Cloud.
 At any point, you can view your usage by going to the IBM Cloud dashboard and clicking on the Usage tile.
-Optionally, you can also click on the Manage > Billing and Usage menu link to view your usage and bill.
-Billing will be done through the billing information entered in your IBM Cloud account.
+Optionally, you can also click on the Manage->Billing and Usage menu link to view your usage and bill.
+Billing will be done through the billing information entered in your IBM Cloud.

 Once connected to your instance, documentation for Actifio GO is available by clicking on the Learn link on the dashboard.